SnArk22/ruby_/src/ProjectIndex/project-3.md

 ---
-title: Project 1
+title: Project 3
 pubDate: 2022-07-01
 completionDate: 2025-07-09
 abstract: ...
 author: ...
-slug: project-1
+slug: project-3
 image:
   url: '/Rev_Illustration_Textured.jpg'
   alt: ...
-tags: [...]
+tags: ["art", "electronics"]
 ---

 Hello!
 You've made it to my first project, which actually hapens to be this very website!
 Still a work in progress, but plecase feel free to explore around, and submit feedback, telling me what you like and don't like!